 Conditions: Full sun; fertile, well-drained soil

-Basil is queen of the herb garden.
-Its lustrous, sweet-and-spicy leaves come in green or purple and smooth or ruffled, and they always draw attention.
+Basil is the queen of the herb garden.
+Its lustrous, sweet-and-spicy leaves come in green or purple and are smooth or ruffled, and they always draw attention.
 I prefer green-leaved ‘Genovese’ basil for its vigor and superior sweet-clove flavor.
 Pair ‘Genovese’ with purple basil to achieve a flavorful display of eye-catching contrast.

 How to grow basil

 Basil is easy to grow and can be started directly in its permanent container.
 Sow seeds indoors four to six weeks before the last frost.
 Keep plants indoors until temperatures reach between 60°F and 70°F. In hot weather, basil will take off and want to flower, leading to sparse foliage.
-Keep plants bushy and encourage fresh leaf production by cutting back stems.
+Keep plants bushy, and encourage fresh leaf production by cutting back stems.

-Keep variegated pineapple mint on hand for a sweet sensation
+Variegated pineapple mint is a sweet sensation

 Name: Mentha suaveolens ‘Variegata’